 Tips for Writing a Leave of Absence Request

 A leave of absence letter should clearly state that you are requesting for leave and the reasons why you wish to go on leave.
 It should include:

 - The dates you expect to be away from work

 - The date on which you expect to resume

-If you want to gain a better understanding of what your leave of absence rights will be in specific circumstances, contact Eldessouky Law for guidance.
-Our employment law attorneys can help you determine how your rights apply and how to proceed with enforcing them.
-Call 714-409-8991 to schedule a free, no-obligation consultation today.
+If you want to gain a better understanding of what your leave of absence rights, contact Eldessouky Law.
+Our California employment law attorneys can help you determine how your rights apply and how to proceed with enforcing them.
+Either contact us online or call 714-409-8991 to schedule a free, no-obligation consultation today.